Go to page content

 TCM describes obesity as internal “heat” or ”dampness-heat”.
 The Yellow Emperor’s Inner Classic (Huang Di Nei Jing) refers to the word “dampness-heat” as a combination of “wet evil” (Shi Xie) and “hot evil” (Re Xie). ”Dampness-heat” syndrome also exhibits the pathological features of obesity like internal water retention and accumulation of dampness and heat.

 You can prepare asparagus, celery, cucumber, lettuce, bean curd, bitter gourd, water chestnuts, winter melon and dried lily bulbs in numerous ways before consumption.
-Likewise, using a health beverage that combines various fruit and vegetable extracts can prevent an accumulation of toxins.
+Likewise, using a healthy beverage that combines various fruit and vegetable extracts can prevent an accumulation of toxins.
 It can also promote nutrient absorption and positive digestion.

 3. Yin Deficiency with Endogenous Heat